klamike/lpviz/README.md

 - Reset button so you don't have to refresh to clear
 - Example/random problems
 - Allow inequality inputs (currently forced to draw)
+- Make julia package to include in sysimage, to reduce TTFP